Quick Answer

 4. Establish Your Cyprus Address Before Year-End

-Your Cyprus rental contract or property deed should be in place in the same calendar year you leave Germany, to avoid a gap year with no tax residency.
+To avoid a gap year with no tax residency, your Cyprus rental contract or property deed must be in place in the same calendar year you leave Germany.

 A gap year - where you are tax resident in neither Germany nor Cyprus - creates complications.
 Both countries may make claims, and double tax treaty tie-breaker rules become relevant.